MicrosoftDocs/PowerShell-Docs/reference/v3/Scheduled Job/New-ScheduledJobOption.md

 Required: False
 Position: Named
 Default value: False
-Accept pipeline input: false
+Accept pipeline input: False
 Accept wildcard characters: False
 ```

 ### -StopIfGoingOffIdle
-Suspends a running scheduled job if the computer becomes active \(not idle\) while the job is running.
+Suspends a running scheduled job if the computer becomes active (not idle) while the job is running.

 By default, a scheduled job that is suspended when the computer becomes active resumes when the computer becomes idle again.
 To change this default behavior, use the RestartOnIdleResume parameter.